Unity Version Control (formerly Plastic SCM) plugin for Unreal Engine

 In-Engine version of the plugin

 Having a version of “Plastic SCM” integrated in-Engine helps with discoverability and it is the easiest way to get started with Unity Version Control.
-However the integrated version will always be lagging behind the latest release in Github and the Marketplace.
+However the integrated version will always be lagging behind the latest release in Github and Fab.

 - UE4.24 to 4.27 shipped with an old version 1.4.6 of this plugin